 These changes help ensure that the first shift is focused on the role itself, rather than administrative tasks.

-Many hotels are moving onboarding processes into a single, centralised system.
+Many hotels are moving onboarding into a single centralised system to distribute documents, track completion, and maintain visibility.

 This allows teams to: